 On January 25, Congress passed and the President signed, legislation to end the government shutdown until February 15.
 No funds for a border wall were included in the bill.
 Negotiations in Congress for avoiding another government shutdown will be intense.

 I have a few suggestions for fixing our current broken legal immigration system, so keep reading.

 “We are very pleased by the services we get from the Law Offices of Carl Shusterman.
 Our experience in the past year with all our H1B renewals has been amazing, and we’ve obtained great results.”

 Read More Reviews

-The new law extends the following immigration-related programs for the next 3 weeks:
+The new law ending the government shutdown extends the following immigration-related programs for the next 3 weeks: